Andy Kusi-Appiah

 Yan, M. (2012).
 Canadian Multiculturalism Act and Beyond: Managing Diversity by a Human Rights Approach.
 In International Conference on Multicultural Challenges and Sustainable Democracy in Europe and Asia.

 Dr. Kwaku Kusi-Appiah,a demographer and environmentalist is an adjunct professor at Ottawa’s Carleton University.
 His research seeks to provide a clearer understanding of non-market strategies that determine access to community resources, and how the resulting inequities shape livelihoods in marginalized spaces of Canada and the developing world.
 Kwaku Kusi-Appiah was president of the Ghana Association of Ottawa (1995-2003) and senior advisor on Diversity to the Mayor of Ottawa (2004- 2006) where he led many multi-disciplinary teams to solve complex diversity issues in a timely & sensitive manner.
 In September 2018, Kusi-Appiah was appointed by the Lt.
-Governor of Ontario as a public member of the Board of Directors of the Ontario College of Social Work and Social Service Workers (OCSWSSW).
+Governor of Ontario as a public member of the Board of Directors of the Ontario College of Social Work and Social Service Workers (OCSWSSW), a position he held till 2021..